fno2010/alto-multipart/introduction.md

 requests and the frequent change of ALTO information resources, the responses received by the ALTO client may be inconsistent.

-Further more, some ALTO information resources have known dependencies, which means the ALTO client may need one's response to decide another one's query input parameters.
+Furthermore, some ALTO information resources have known dependencies, which means the ALTO client may need one's response to decide another one's query input parameters.